pace-neutrons/Horace/documentation/smg/05_adding_and_running_cpp_unit_tests.md

 of the tests).

 2) Since all data file paths are written relative to the `HORACE_ROOT` environment variable, this variable should be defined.
-Or you can run the test from within the top-level directory of Horace.
+If the variable is not defined, your current working directory will need to be the top-level Horace directory.